Praveengovianalytics/SparkGen/README.md

 ---

-By using GenAI Cookiecutter, you're accelerating your Gen AI development with a solid foundation and best practices. 🚀 Happy coding!
+By using SparkGen ✨, you're accelerating your Gen AI development with a solid foundation and best practices. 🚀 Happy coding!